 How to remove negative items before the 7-year limit

-If you can’t wait 7 years for derogatory items to fall off your credit report, then you have three options.
+If you can’t wait 7 years for derogatory marks to fall off your credit report, then you have three options.

 The first method is a reliable way of deleting outright errors from your credit report.
 If you want to delete legitimate (correct) information, you’ll have to use the second or third method, both of which have a much lower chance of success.